 I was introduced to the Australian Shepherd in the 70's when I was showing Quarter Horses as a kid.
 I was always amazed at the loyalty and devotion the Australian Shepherd had for their owners.
-After watching aussies at horse shows I decided this was the breed for me.
+I was also drawn to the unique coat color patterns and eye color of this breed.

 A little bit about my breeding philosophy: Before considering breeding any of my dogs they will have their eyes screened by a Board-Certified Veterinarian Ophthalmologist followed by annual eye exams checking for hereditary eye defects.
 All dogs are cleared by OFA for hip dysplasia, elbow dysplasia and patella luxation prior to breeding.
 I utilize DNA Genetic Testing as recommend by the AKC National Breed Clubs for the Australian Shepherd and the Miniature American Shepherd.